Pamela; or, Virtue Rewarded: Volume 1

 As Pamela is mistreated by Mrs. Jewkes, she begins communicating with Mr. Williams by letters, which they leave for one another in the gardens.
-After Mrs. Jewkes beats Pamela after she calls her a "Jezebel", Mr. Williams entreats the village gentry for help; though they pity Pamela, they too are loyal to Mr. B, and are convinced a seduction would either not occur or be inconsequential due to Pamela's low social standing.
-Mr. Williams proposes marriage to her to help her escape the estate and Mr. B's advances, but shortly after is attacked and beaten by robbers.
-Pamela attempts to flee home to her parents, but is terrified by two cows she mistakes for bulls.
-Mr. Williams accidentally reveals his correspondence with Pamela to Mrs. Jewkes, and so Mr. B has him arrested, announcing that he will marry Pamela to one of his servants.
-Desperate, Pamela attempts unsuccessfully to escape by climbing a wall, and, injured, gives up.
+After Mrs. Jewkes beats Pamela after she calls her a "Jezebel", Mr. Williams entreats the village gentry for help.
+They pity Pamela, but they too are loyal to Mr. B, and are convinced a seduction would either not occur or be inconsequential because of Pamela's low social standing.
+Mr. Williams proposes marriage to her to help her escape the estate and Mr. B's advances but shortly afterward is attacked and beaten by robbers.
+Pamela attempts to flee home to her parents, but is terrified by two cows, which she mistakes for bulls.
+Mr. Williams accidentally reveals his correspondence with Pamela to Mrs. Jewkes and so Mr. B has him arrested and announces that he will marry Pamela to one of his servants.
+Desperate, Pamela attempts to escape by climbing a wall, and, injured, gives up.

-Mr. B returns and offers Pamela a list of conditions he would meet, should she accept his hand in marriage, but she refuses, citing her reluctance to think above her social station to become his mistress.
-In league with Mrs. Jewkes, Mr. B molests Pamela while she is in bed, dressed as the housemaid Nan.
-Pamela is sent into hysteria and seems likely to die: Mr. B repents and is kinder in his seductions, but Pamela implores him to stop altogether.
-Mr. B implies he loves Pamela, but will not marry her due to her social status.
+Mr. B returns and offers Pamela a list of conditions that he would meet, should she accept his hand in marriage, but she refuses, citing her reluctance to think above her social station to become his mistress.
+In league with Mrs. Jewkes, Mr. B molests Pamela while she is in bed and is dressed as the housemaid Nan.
+Pamela is sent into hysteria and seems likely to die.
+Mr. B repents and is kinder in his seductions, but Pamela implores him to stop altogether.
+Mr. B implies that he loves Pamela but will not marry her because of her social status.

 Pamela has hidden a parcel of letters to her parents in the garden, but they are seized by Mrs. Jewkes, who gives them to Mr. B. He sympathises with Pamela on reading her account of their relationship, and once again proposes.
-Pamela, still doubtful of his intentions, begs him to let her return; though vexed, he does so, to her surprise.
+Pamela, still doubtful of his intentions, begs him to let her return.
+Though vexed, he does so to her surprise.